kosli-dev/cli/docs.kosli.com/content/how_to/search.md

 The same CLI you use to record and connect your changes can be use to search for and browse information in Kosli.

-To make it easier to run Kosli search command with the CLI you can export the `owner` and `api-token` as environment variables, so you don't have to provide them every time you run commands.
+To make it easier to run Kosli search commands with the CLI you can export the `owner` and `api-token` as environment variables, so you don't have to provide them every time you run commands.
 This approach is valid for [any flag](/introducing_kosli/cli/#environment-variables)

 ```